How to Use Cloud-init on Bare Metal Cloud via Portal and API

 Note: The server-ready times specified in the portal may differ when running cloud-init scripts.

 5. Specify a hostname.
-Other fields, such as SSH keys and network settings, are optional as you can define them using cloud-init.
+Other fields, such as Software RAID, SSH keys, etc., are optional as you can define them using cloud-init.

 6. Tick the Add user-data to cloud-init configuration box to show the text field.